- What’s betting exchange arbitrage?

 What’s betting exchange arbitrage?

-Betting exchange arbitrage is simply doing sports arbitrage between conventional bookmaker and betting exchange rather than only among conventional bookmakers to make risk-free profits.
+Betting exchange arbitrage is simply doing sports arbitrage between conventional bookmakers and betting exchanges rather than only among conventional bookmakers to make risk-free profits.

 Matched Betting & Sports Arbitrage